Crypta-Eve/seat-strict/README.md

 ### Configuration

-#### PLugin Enable
+#### Plugin Enable
-Global Enable - This setting will enable or disable the entire plugin
+* Global Enable - This setting will enable or disable the entire plugin

 #### What to Remove
-Remove Squads - Remove users from squad member lists when they have an invalid token Remove Mods   - Remove users from squad moderator positions of squads when they have an invalid token Remove Squads - Remove users from squad member lists when they have an invalid token
+* Remove Squads - Remove users from squad member lists when they have an invalid token
+* Remove Mods   - Remove users from squad moderator positions of squads when they have an invalid token
+* Remove Squads - Remove users from squad member lists when they have an invalid token

 #### Reason for Removal
-Invalid Token - If the user has any invalid tokens then strip their permissions
+* Invalid Token - If the user has any invalid tokens then strip their permissions

 ## Quick Installation